-- Chapter 1, Introduction - An overview of an Ecosystem-based Fishery Management approach to EFH is added and visited throughout the document. - Chapter 2, Climate Change - Climate change is an anthropogenic impact exacerbating other impacts.
-NEW: We offer conservation recommendations targeting the reduction of methane emissions from petroleum extraction facilities. - Chapter 3, Watersheds - Chapter updates better represent the connection between ground and surface water and how those processes support salmon.
-NEW: A hydropower project section. - Chapter 4, Estuaries and Nearshore - Sources of potential impacts in estuarine and nearshore habitat are identified and updated. - Chapter 5, Offshore - The current science and technology of oil spill response strategies, mechanisms and toxicology for fishes is expanded, cited and relevant recommendations are included.
-NEW: A vessel scuttle section was added.
+- Chapter 1, Introduction - Similar to previous versions.
+An overview of Ecosystem-based Fishery Management is added and expanded upon throughout the document. - Chapter 2, Climate Change - Climate change is an anthropogenic impact that exacerbates all other types of impacts.
+NEW: We offer conservation recommendations targeting the reduction of methane emissions from petroleum extraction facilities. - Chapter 3, Watersheds - Chapter updates better represent the connection between ground and surface water regimes and how those processes support salmon.
+NEW: A hydropower project section. - Chapter 4, Estuaries and Nearshore - o Sources of potential impacts in estuarine and nearshore habitat are identified and updated. - Chapter 5, Offshore - The current science and technology of oil spill response strategies, mechanisms and toxicology of fishes is expanded, cited and relevant recommendations are included.
+NEW: A vessel scuttle section has been added.